 Oysters 101: The Secrets NYC's Bivalves Harbor

-rack open the history of oysters!
 From feeding happy hour hordes and filtering New Yorkers' sewage, to protecting the shore from intensifying storms and educating nascent scientists, oysters shell out countless benefits to Gotham's culinary, historical, and environmental landscapes.
 Join us as we examine the bivalves' pivotal place in the story of New York, beginning with Lenape cultivation and continuing to today's ambitious plans to build artificial oyster reefs.
-BHS Vice President of Collections and Curatorial Affairs Julie Golia leads a conversation with Billion Oyster Project Director of Education Ann Fraioli, chef and oyster farmer Kerry Heffernan, and Mark Kurlansky, author of The Big Oyster: History on the Half Shell.
+BHS Vice President for Curatorial Affairs and Collections Julie Golia leads a conversation with Billion Oyster Project Director of Education Ann Fraioli, chef and oyster farmer Kerry Heffernan, and Mark Kurlansky, author of The Big Oyster: History on the Half Shell.
+Presented in connection with the exhibition, "Waterfront."
+Note: This event has been rescheduled from a previous July 25 date.
+For questions about this event or other inquiries, contact our Visitor Services desk at 718-222-4111, ext.
+250. Oysters 101: The Secrets NYC's Bivalves Harbor Tuesday, December 3 Doors: 6:00 pm Event: 6:30 pm $10 General Admission / $5 for Members

 Venue: Brooklyn Historical Society